-In September, Tridify announced that they are augmenting their BIM to XR processing service to allow for BIM models to be instantly available online and shareable via a web link.
+In September, Tridify announced that they are augmenting their BIM to XR processing service to allow for BIMs to be instantly available online and shareable via a web link.
 To accomplish this, Tridify generates interactive 3D models from BIMs that have been exported to an IFC format.
-The interactive model is then accessible online, and can be embedded on a website or even viewed on a mobile phone.
+The interactive BIM is then accessible online, and can be embedded on a website or even viewed on a mobile phone.

 A demonstration URL model of a summer house can be viewed here.